Hemiandrus: Hemiandrus in New Zealand

-There are approximately 14 undescribed New Zealand species of this genus, with 19 described species.
-These species of Hemiandrus are eaten by native species such as the wattle birds, kiwi, but also by introduced species such as mice, stoats, and hedgehogs.
+There are approximately 4 undescribed New Zealand species of this genus, with 12 described species.
+Ground wētā are eaten by native species such as the wattle birds, kiwi, but also by introduced species such as mice, stoats, cats, and hedgehogs.
 Of the described species in this genus, half have a restricted range, but most are common and widespread, and are not thought to be endangered (as per the New Zealand Department of Conservation).